Liberal Arts

 • complete four Liberal Arts/Science electives (12 credits)

-• complete four Open or Liberal Arts/Science electives (12 credits)
+• complete four Open or Liberal Arts/Science electives (Note: 060-level courses and lower will not apply) (12 credits)

 In addition, Diploma students must